 NAMA is progressing its €2 billion capital investment plan announced in May 2012.
 The plan includes the completion of properties which are currently under development and the development of land in anticipation of future supply shortages and demand, particularly in the office sector.
-To date, NAMA has approved €1.8 billion in advances to debtors, of which over €800 million relates to projects in Ireland.
-The Agency is funding a wide range of commercial, retail and residential development projects across locations in which debtor and receiver properties are located.
+To date, NAMA has approved €1.9 billion in advances to debtors of which over €1 billion has been drawn. €874 million of the approved advances relates to projects in Ireland.
+The Agency is funding a wide range of commercial, retail and residential development projects across locations in Ireland in which debtor and receiver properties are located.

 NAMA has also committed to making €2 billion in vendor finance available to prospective buyers of commercial assets controlled by its debtors and receivers.
-The first vendor finance transaction was completed during 2012 and a number of other significant vendor finance transactions have recently completed, including the sale of the Aspen loan portfolio in a joint venture deal and the sale of Edward Square Shopping Centre in Galway and the recent sale of a property in London.
+The first vendor finance transaction was completed during 2012 and a number of other significant vendor finance transactions have recently completed, including the sale of the Aspen loan portfolio to Starwood, which is secured on Irish commercial property, in a joint venture deal, the sale of Edward Square Shopping Centre in Galway and the sale of a property in London.
 A number of other substantial transactions involving NAMA vendor finance are currently under negotiation, with a feature being new international investment in the Irish property market.
-In total over €360m in vendor finance transactions have been completed or are close to completion.
+Of the €2 billion vendor finance committed, over €345m in vendor finance transactions have now completed.

-Other measures introduced by NAMA to attract international investor interest in Irish property include entering into joint venture transactions with leading global private investment organisations.
+Other measures introduced by NAMA to attract international investor interest in Irish property include entering into joint venture ("JV") transactions with leading global private investment organisations, as evidenced by the recent Aspen transaction (as referred to above) and also NAMA's JV transaction with Oaktree and Bennett Group in respect of a 50,000 square metre site in Dublin's South Docks.